 You valid to support that fully.
 You valid BPMN process if you need to build a software system that allows its users to model and execute their own business processes, and you are on the build vs. buy stage of your analysis.
 You’re most likely considering a host of different BPMN-based solutions.
 However, unless your domain is finance, banking, or insurance, you are likely to conclude that ready enterprise-grade engines, such as Camunda or jBPM, are too heavy for your use case.

 Let’s dive into what ‘too heavy’ means here, why you may want to consider a lightweight alternative, and which areas of a BPMN engine actually lend themselves to some trimming and simplification.

 Camunda dominates the market for a reason.
 But is it right for your use case?

 Here are the benefits of using Camunda or similar established solutions that we believe are key to their success:

 - A mature and robust Java-based solution.
-There are countless Camunda implementations out there, which means that the solution is battle-tested and ready to handle business-critical processes.
+There are countless Camunda implementations, which means that the solution is battle-tested and ready to handle business-critical processes.

 - Open-source.
 You can analyze the code yourself and understand it thoroughly.
 You can also affect the development pipeline.